Estate Planning & Elder Law

 Health Care Proxy

 There are many variations to the Health Care Proxy.
-They can become effective upon execution or upon unfortunate circumstances rendering you unable to communicate your health care decisions.
+They become effective when the powers are invoked by your doctor when unfortunate circumstances render you unable to communicate your health care decisions.
 It can include a living will, allowing you to die with dignity; a very important clause if you do not want to be kept alive on life support machines.
-It can contain privacy release statements for children, brothers and sisters, etc. Also, due to recent changes in the Massachusetts laws, the agent in your health care proxy (and/or power of attorney) should have the authority to sign you in or to discharge you from a nursing home, rehab, or other medical facility.
+These documents are not legal in Massachusetts but provide a guidance for your agents and family.
+A Health Care Proxy can contain privacy release statements for children, brothers and sisters, etc. Also, due to recent changes in the Massachusetts laws, the agent in your health care proxy (and/or power of attorney) should have the authority to sign you in or to discharge you from a nursing home, rehab, or other medical facility.
 If your agent does not have this authority, it may be necessary for your agent to obtain a guardianship through the probate court.
 Come in today and let’s plan your life’s important health care decisions together.

 MassHealth & Medicaid

 The cost of a nursing home often goes overlooked to those that are not in need.
-However, some of the more expensive facilities can cost about $12,000 a month.
-The belief that Medicaid or the government will pay for any long term care in these facilities is purely a myth.
+However, some of the more expensive facilities can cost between $12,000 to $14,000 a month.
+MassHealth or Medicaid will pay for any long term care in these facilities but there is a sacrifice that is important to be aware of and to plan for.
 In Massachusetts, help can come from the form of MassHealth.
 However the process is very nuanced, involves a look back period of 60 months, and is subject to continuous changes.
 Whether you need help applying or appealing an eligibility decision, our law office can help!

 The homestead protects the equity in your home up to $500,000.
 The homestead protects your home from the claims of most creditors but does not protect your home from the IRS, Department of Revenue or if you go into a nursing home.